matchmore/tech-blog/20180321/README.md

   return true
 }
 ```

-Above I pass API key to the configuration.
-Also, I have to add `import AlpsSDK` import at the top of `AppDelegate.swift` file.
+This is the place where we have to pass application key that was generated in portal for ours app.
+There will be compilation erro because Xcode does not know what `MatchMoreConfig` is, to fix that add `import AlpsSDK` import.

-Now that I have SDK set up will create a label and two buttons in `Main.storyboard`.
+Now that SDK is set up we will create a label and two buttons in `Main.storyboard`.

 ![alt text](https://raw.githubusercontent.com/matchmore/tech-blog/post/match-setup/20180321/img/app-main-page.png "app main view")